-Domain Sub-domain 2 Improved No. KPI RAG policy making Stronger 1 We have evidence that we have influenced policymakers to ensure that they consider the impacts on health inequalities and develop more equitable policy. support for action 2 We have successfully developed stronger support for action among high-impact and high-influence stakeholders by increasing the number of strategic partnerships NHS Health Scotland has in place.
-3 3 Organisational reputation 3 Key stakeholders (high-impact and high-influence) are positive about the work of NHS Health Scotland and provide positive feedback on our work.
+2 Improved No. KPI RA policy making Stronger 1 We have evidence that we have influenced policymakers to ensure that they consider the impacts on health inequalities and develop more equitable policy. support for action 2 We have successfully developed stronger support for action among high-impact and high-influence stakeholders by increasing the number of strategic partnerships NHS Health Scotland has in place.
+3 Organisational reputation 3 Key stakeholders (high-impact and high-influence) are positive about the work of NHS Health Scotland and provide positive feedback on our work.
 3 Customer results 4 The Net Promoter Score for our products and services is 47% or above.
-Core programme results 5 Core programme 1: 85% of outputs are delivered on time and on scope.
-3 6 Core programme 2: 85% of outputs are delivered on time and on scope.
-7 Core programme 3: 85% of outputs are delivered on time and on scope.
-8 Core programme 4: 85% of outputs are delivered on time and on scope.
+5 Core programme 1: 85% of outputs are delivered on time and on scope.
+Core programme results programme 6 Core programme 2: 85% of outputs are delivered on time and on scope.
+7 Core programme 3: 85% of outputs are delivered on time and on scope. results 8 Core programme 4: 85% of outputs are delivered on time and on scope.
 9 Core programme 5: 85% of outputs are delivered on time and on scope.
-4 People/ 10 The organisational Employee Index Score meets or exceeds 69%. workforce 11 We spend our budget within the revenue resource limit.
-4 Finance/ resources 12 Corporate priorities are fully resourced (time and budget). resources s rating scale range is -100% to 100% (above 0% is good, over 50% is excellent).
+People/ 10 The organisational Employee Index Score meets or exceeds 69%. workforce 11 We spend our budget within the revenue resource limit.
+A Finance/ resources 12 Corporate priorities are fully resourced (time and budget).